W7k-J/W7k-J.github.io/Terms.md

 #### Autodesk App Store

 When buying the add-on from Autodesk App Store please refer to [Autodesk Privacy Statement](https://www.autodesk.com/company/legal-notices-trademarks/privacy-statement) and [Paypal Privacy Statement](https://www.paypal.com/us/legalhub/privacy-full)

+#### Disqus

+We are using Disqus as a way for you to engage with our page.
+Please refer to [Disqus Privacy Policy](https://help.disqus.com/en/articles/1717103-disqus-privacy-policy) for more information about how your data are being collected and processed by them.

 #### Autodesk Revit Apps